 ANZNZ is a New Zealand bank headquartered in the city of Wellington.
-The bank is a fully owned subsidiary of ANZ, making up 16% of the parent's total assets and 36% of net income at September 2020.
+The bank is a fully owned subsidiary of ANZ, making up 18% of the parent's total assets and 30% of net income at 30 September 2021.

 Together with its subsidiaries and associate companies, ANZNZ offers a range of banking and financial services.
 The bank caters for all customer segments, including retail, business banking, rural, corporate and institutional customers.
-As of 30 September 2020, ANZNZ was New Zealand's largest bank by reported total assets (NZD179.7 billion).
+As of 30 September 2021, ANZNZ was New Zealand's largest bank by reported total assets of NZD184.8 billion.

 ANZNZ was created as a result of the October 2003 acquisition by ANZ Banking Group (New Zealand) Limited of NBNZ Holdings Limited and its consolidated subsidiaries, including The National Bank of New Zealand Limited (NBNZ).
-In June 2004, ANZ Banking Group (New Zealand) Limited amalgamated with NBNZ and changed its name to ANZ National Bank Limited (ANZ National).
-On 29 October 2012, ANZ National was renamed ANZNZ.